-But if organizing and decluttering is on your agenda for 2019, then you’re in luck!
-Meghan Murphy, executive editor of Good Housekeeping, stopped by TODAY Wednesday to share her best tips for tackling it all.
+But if decluttering is on your agenda, then you’re in luck!
+Meghan Murphy, executive editor of Good Housekeeping, stopped by TODAY back in 2019 to share her best tips for tackling it all.

-Begin by taking stock of your pantry or even just the cabinet where you store your food.
+Begin by taking stock of your pantry or the cabinet where you store your food.
 What products do you use and which ones haven’t you touched in years?
-Murphy recommends tossing or donating all of those canned goods, spices and sauces that haven’t been touched in a while.
+Murphy recommended tossing or donating all of those canned goods, spices and sauces that haven’t been touched in a while.
 It’s also important to check expiration dates.

 Now that you’re left with just the items you use, it’s time to get organizing.
-To make this part easy, Murphy recommends:
+To make this part easy, Murphy recommended: